allenai/openpi-dataset/README.md

 ```
 (no diagnostics file generated when using --quiet)

-To run predictions on multiple files, you can use this bash script:
+To run evaluation on multiple files, you can use this bash script:
 ```
 sh scripts/evaluations_bash.sh
 ```